plus3it/watchmaker/docs/findings/el8.md

 ```

 It is the presence of the content in the file in the `/etc/audit/rules.d/` directory that results in &ndash; by way of the `augenrules` service &ndash; the presence of the correct content in the `/etc/audit/audit.rules` file.

+# EL 8 systems less than v8.4 must configure the password complexity module in the system-auth allow three retries or less

+**Invalid Finding:**

+This finding applies _only_ to Enterprise Linux distros 8.0, 8.1, 8.2 and 8.3.
+As of the writing of this document all, properly-patched Enterprise Linux deployments are running 8.4 or higher.
+This finding does not apply to such systems